con-cat/up-bank-gnucash-csv/README.md

 pip install -r requirements.dev.txt
 ```

-Python 3.11.1 is recommended. [pip-tools](https://github.com/jazzband/pip-tools) is used to manage dependencies.
+[pip-tools](https://github.com/jazzband/pip-tools) is used to manage dependencies.

 ### Running the thing